 Can Abundance Be Sustainable?
 Merging Affordability and Climate Policy

-Our 2026 Spring symposium will focus on the interplay between affordability and environmental regulation, paying particular attention to recent developments in three areas: electricity generation and pricing, the transition away from fossil fuel extraction, and affordable housing.
+The UCLA Emmett Institute's 2026 Spring symposium will focus on the interplay between affordability and environmental regulation, paying particular attention to recent developments in three areas: electricity generation and pricing, the transition away from fossil fuel extraction, and affordable housing.
 It will draw on state-level and national examples, including legislative actions in California on oil drilling and refining and a statewide freeze of building code updates, and on efforts across the country to manage growing electricity demand from data centers.
-Across these contexts, panelists will assess a range of reforms aimed at reducing costs and assess their compatibility with advancing environmental and environmental justice protections.
+Panelists will assess a range of reforms aimed at reducing costs and assess their compatibility with advancing environmental and environmental justice protections.

-This day-long symposium at the UCLA School of Law is free and open to the public.
-It kicks off with a keynote address followed by the three panel discussions and an afternoon reception to continue the conversation.
+This event is co-sponsored by the Environmental Law Section of the California Lawyers Association and UCLA's Institute of the Environment and Sustainability.
+The day kicks off with a keynote address followed by the three panel discussions and a reception to continue the conversation.

 News